-Water samples will be collected from domestic potable wells within one mile of the Site by property owner request.
-One water monitoring/sampling event will initially be conducted per residence.
-Subsequent monitoring/sampling events may be conducted as requested by the property owner and/or Energy Transfer personnel.
+One water monitoring/sampling event will initially be conducted per eligible residence.
+Subsequent monitoring/sampling events will be conducted in accordance with the frequency structure outlined in Section 9.0 and as requested by the property owner and/or Sunoco Pipeline personnel.